Texas-Policy-Lab/texas_child_care_deserts/README.md

 ### Ask for review
-1. Once you've completed analysis of the questions in JIRA, ask a team member to review your work by sending a pull request
+1. Ask a team member to review your work by sending a pull request